backstage/backstage/.changeset/nervous-mirrors-cough.md

 '@backstage/plugin-scaffolder-backend': patch
 ---

-bug(scaffolder): Ignore the .git folder when adding dotfiles to the index
+bug(scaffolder): Ignore the .git folder when adding dot-files to the index